dhdenvo/Reinforced-Mario-Learning/README.md

 # Reinforcement Learning Mario Program

-Note: All commmits from DavidDag are from dhdenvo (DavidDag is dhdenvo's previous enterprise github account)
+Note: All commits from DavidDag are from [dhdenvo](https://github.com/dhdenvo) (DavidDag is dhdenvo's previous enterprise github account)

 **Instalation (Ubuntu):**